cookish/4sight_old/CONTRIBUTING.md

 # Contribution Guidelines

-Please submit all issues and pull requests to the [laravel/framework](http://github.com/laravel/framework) repository!
+All issues and pull requests should be filed on the [cookish/4sight](http://github.com/cookish/4sight) repository.